Ogdensburg Command Performances 2019-2020 season begins Oct. 29

-“Once,” the winner of eight Tonys, including Best Musical and a Grammy for Best Musical Theater Album, tells the tale of a Dublin street musician and a young woman who takes a sudden interest in his haunting love songs.
-It will be on stage at Ogdensburg Free Academy’s George Auditorium at 7:45 p.m. on Oct.
-29.
+“Once,” the winner of eight Tonys, including Best Musical, and a Grammy for Best Musical Theater Album, tells the tale of a Dublin street musician and a young woman who takes a sudden interest in his haunting love songs.
+It will be on stage at 7:45 p.m.
+Tuesday at Ogdensburg Free Academy’s George Hall Auditorium.

 The show comes with a strict rule about seating, Sally F. Palao, Ogdensburg Command Performances administrator said.
 After the show starts, no one will be seated for 25 minutes.

 Next up, on Dec.
-15 is “Santa’s Circus.”
-Ms. Palao describes the show as a Cirque du Solei type experience with glittering sets.
+15, will be “Santa’s Circus.”
+Ms. Palao describes the show as a Cirque du Soleil-type experience with glittering sets.

 “It’s really beautiful.
 All the Christmas trees in the show have Swarovski crystals on them.
 It is really quite an extravaganza,” she said.

-The Rodney Marsalis Philadelphia Big Brass are on stage March 25.
+The Rodney Marsalis Philadelphia Big Brass will take the stage March 25.
 Rodney Marsalis is the cousin of Wynton Marsalis and one of the top classical trumpet soloists in the world.

 “They are just incredible,” Ms. Palao said.